cheimabou/alx-system_engineering-devops/0x00-shell_basics/README.md

-this script Display current directory contents, including hidden files
+this script a directory named my_first_directory in the/tmp/directory